 Over the next few years, these questions lingered in his heart.
 In 2006, Mike went on the same bus ride and the idea developed into having a house where women could go to get their family on the right track after giving birth.
 Finally, in 2009, God’s call to do something was undeniable.
 Mike confided in his friend, Steve Smith, during a lunch prayer meeting and Steve responded with, “What are we waiting for, let’s go!”

 For the next year, the two men began contacting local agencies to offer whatever support filled a gap in services.
 They did everything from fill propane tanks to mentoring.
-The vision became a reality when the House in Jefferson City opened in 2012, Columbia in 2014 and Rolla in 2016.
-Due to the transfer of one of our original staff members, a house will open in Concord, CA in 2017.
-As the organization has grown, there is no doubt that God’s hand has guided it.
-We are grateful for being trusted with this mission and honored to help many families in the future.
+The vision became a reality when the SRS House in Jefferson City opened in 2012, followed by Columbia in 2014.
+As the organization has grown, there is no doubt that God’s hand has guided it, as we have been able to inspire and advise other communities to establish similar programs.
+We are grateful for being trusted with this mission and look forward to expanding our reach and services in mid-Missouri.

 Upon creating the organization, co-founder Mike Hentges considered what to name it.
 He wanted to honor his parents, Ray and Marilyn, who brought him into the world with love even though he was an unplanned pregnancy.
 Mike wondered if there ever was a St. Raymond and went to the internet for more information.
 He discovered that St. Raymond, who lived in the 1200s, is the patron saint of expectant mothers and midwives.
 And so the organization was named.